What Counts as Employment Discrimination in California?

 Experienced Los Angeles Job Discrimination Lawyers Give Examples

 It can sometimes be difficult to tell whether a situation you are experiencing at work is job or employment discrimination.
 This can be especially true if the company you work for has a long history of institutional discrimination, meaning they probably know how to fight or avoid charges of discrimination and workplace harassment.
+Our Los Angeles job discrimination lawyers can help you determine if you are being harassed in the workplace.

 At the Law Offices of Kesluk, Silverstein & Jacob, we believe that everyone has the right to equality in the workplace.
 Our Los Angeles job discrimination lawyers provide the following questions and answers as examples of what actions may or may not qualify as discrimination on the job.
 If you have questions about possible discrimination at your workplace, call our law firm for answers to your employment discrimination questions during a free initial consultation.